 I currently live in a city where people don’t smile that often and man do I notice the toll it is taking on me.
 I like feeling positive so if it means smiling for 30 seconds when things are challenging in my day I’m in!

 Take a break from screen time, carry around a water bottle, play with your kids, listen to upbeat music, and smile…even at yourself.
 Simple as that but the payoff is huge!
 This is me giving you a virtual hug.
 Now, let’s go take better care of ourselves.
-Share with me in the comments below which of the self-care strategies you are willing to implement today!
+Share with me in the comments below which of the self-care strategies for moms you are willing to implement today!